-The thought of stripping, washing, and re-making our beds once a week (which is how often the American Academy of Dermatology suggests) have many postponing the annoying chore.
+The thought of stripping, washing, and re-making our beds once a week (which is how often the American Academy of Dermatology suggests) has many postponing the annoying chore.
 A recent survey by Mattress Advisor found that people averaged 24 days between washings.
-But there are many reasons not to neglect laundering our sheets and pillowcases. "[Viruses] can live on linens for two to three days,” warns Dr. Alexis Young, M.D., assistant clinical professor of dermatology at Columbia University Medical Center in New York City, New York.
+But there are many reasons not to neglect laundering our sheets and pillowcases.
+Different viruses can survive for different amounts of time on fabric, ranging anywhere from days to weeks.

 Meet the Expert

-- Dr. Alexis Young, M.D., is an assistant clinical professor of dermatology at Columbia University Medical Center in New York City, New York.
+- Dr. Alexis Young, M.D., is a dermatologist and clinical professor of dermatology at Columbia University Medical Center.

 - Rosa Nogales-Hernandez is the head of home cleaning at Valet Living, a full-service amenities provider to the multifamily housing industry based in Tampa, Florida.

-- Jennifer Ahoni is a scientist, engineer, and an 11-year veteran of Procter & Gamble with expertise in air care and fabric care.
+- Jennifer Ahoni is a scientist, engineer, and veteran of Procter & Gamble with expertise in air care and fabric care.

 - Rebecca Stone is a technical designer at Garnet Hill, a sustainable and ethically-sourced clothing and bedding company.